amir734jj/Simple-proxy-cache/README.md

 # Simple-proxy-cache

 Using AOP and proxy pattern to cache method result (both sync and async) all using attributes over method.
+Under the hood, this library will cache result of method given a sequence of arguments.
+So if we call the method with the same sequence of arguments then we just use the cached result.

 Add `[CacheResult]` or `[InvalidateCache]` attribute over interface methods: